codio-content/MySQL_Aggregation/.guides/content/SQL-AVG---97bb.md

-As you have experienced, it is possible to perform simple arithmetics with SQL aggregate functions.
+As you have experienced, it is possible to perform simple arithmetic with SQL aggregate functions.

 Fortunately, SQL has an `AVG()` function that calculates the average of number values for us.